Kaslanarian/Kaslanarian/README.md

 ### Who am I?

-Welt Xing, an undergraduate in AI school, Nanjing University.
+Welt Xing, an 1st year graduate in AI school, Nanjing University.
 In Germany, "welt" means "the world".
 My interests include:

 - Machine learning model and their implementation.
 - Deep learning method and framework.